 Tips: If you’re going for photographs, I’d say the best times are either early in the day, when there are no footprints, or late in the day, when the light changes in the desert.
 My other tip is to get out there and enjoy the dunes.
 This is one of the few locations where off-roading is prohibited, so you can run, jump, slide, roll, and do just about anything down dune hills without the fear of being squashed by a vehicle.
 My suggestion: take a sled; old snowboard; lunch tray; inner tube; or anything that you can slide in; and head up part or all of the way up a dune and then slide down.
 And, if you don’t have a sliding object that you can use, head up, and slide down with just your feet.

-Supplemental Tip: If you’re coming from the North, and you’re hungry, I recommend you stop in Kelso, where the National Park Service has renovated the old train station, and its diner, The Beanery.
+Supplemental Tip: If you’re coming from the North a great stop is Kelso, where the National Park Service has renovated the old train station.
 It’s a great spot to learn more about the park, and experience some of the history of the region.